 Ben is the managing partner of Bartley Cohen.
 He has practised in commercial litigation for over 20 years.
-Ben has been recognised as pre-eminent in professional negligence claims and is one of the leading lawyers for disciplinary proceedings involving lawyers.
+Ben has been recognised as pre-eminent in professional indemnity and is an expert in disciplinary and regulatory matters involving lawyers.
 Ben also has extensive experience in claims and prosecutions involving company directors and officers.
-Ben is a Queensland Law Society accredited specialist in commercial litigation.
-He is a member of both the QLS Free Legal Advice Panel, and the similar scheme operated by the Bar Association of Queensland.
-Ben is the chair of the QLS Ethics Committee and sits on the QLS In-House Counsel Committee.
+Ben is a Queensland Law Society (QLS) accredited specialist in commercial litigation.
+He is a member of the QLS Free Legal Advice Panel.
+Ben is the chair of the QLS Ethics Committee and a member of the QLS In-House Counsel Committee.

 Principal, Cooper Family Law

 Adam is the principal of Cooper Family Law and a former barrister and special counsel, having practised exclusively in family law for 20 years.